usulix/lambda-social-jwt/README.md

 ### Current development specifications
-+ a web component should be able to trigger OAuth sign in with a POST to the Lambda function containing a payload specifying the social provider and get back a jason web token built from the app's users and roles tables in Dynamo DB.
++ a web component should be able to trigger OAuth sign in with a POST to the Lambda function containing a payload specifying the social provider and get back a jason web token built from the app's users and roles tables in
+<s>Dynamo DB</s> Firebase.
 + OAuth login flow initially for Twitter, Facebook, Google, and LinkedIn with more providers to be added

+### Notes
++ Originally my intention was to use Dynamo DB for storing user information, but as firebase provides a user friendly web interface and the node_module worked easily, I went with the simpler solution.

+### Future good intentions
++ <s>Move the database interactions into a provider to allow easily switching storage services.</s>

+### Changelog
++ 2017-07-15 moved database interactions into provider to prepare for extending providers

 ### Credits
 + project basic structure borrows heavily from <https://github.com/rricard/lambda-es6-example>